 Do not go to work, school, childcare centre or other activity outside the home.

-Do not take long trips in Norway or travel abroad.
+Do not take long trips in Norway.

 Do not use public transport.

 Avoid places where it is difficult to maintain a distance from other people.

 As a rule, you should not visit public places like shops and cafes.
 If there is no alternative, you may go out to carry out a necessary errand to the supermarket or pharmacy, but ensure that you keep a distance (at least 1 metre) from other people and avoid queues.

 You can go for a walk, but keep a distance of at least 1 metre from others.

 Be alert for any symptoms.
 If you develop a fever or respiratory tract symptoms, isolate yourself as soon as possible.

 If you get a positive test result, you go into "home isolation."